ncphillips/makersasylum.com/memberships.md

 - template: title
   title: Regular Membership
 - template: body-copy
+  content: |-
-  content: "Need some tools to realise your crazy ideas?
+    Need some tools to realise your crazy ideas?
 Here's what you can do.
-Pick
-    your laptop and move that peach to our space.
+Pick your laptop and move that peach to our space.
 Sign-up for our reasonable membership plans and get making!
+Move it already..

+    Benefits:

+    1. Access to the space (DUH!)
+    2. Access to tools*
+    3. Free wi-fi

+    **Category A: Desk**

+    Works well for freelancers or DIYers, nomads

+    **Category B: Personal studio space**

+    Works well for teams or small startups (3-4 members), basically settlers!

+    **You can also subscribe to a 12-day pass**

+    12-day pass is a flexible day-pass subscription plan which you can subscribe to based on your needs.
+Use it in one go or within 3 months time.
+It's up to you.
+Commitment issues, resolved!

-Move it already..\n\nBenefits:\n\n1.
-Access to the space (DUH!)\n2.
-Access to tools*\n3.
-Free wi-fi\n\n**Category A: Desk**\n\nWorks well for freelancers or DIYers, nomads\n\n**Category B: Personal studio space**\n\nWorks well for teams or small startups (3-4 members) \n\n\\*As a starter, you get access to the woodworking lab where you can use the hand tools to tinker with.
+    \*As a starter, you get access to the woodworking lab where you can use the hand tools to tinker with.
 To use Power tools/3D Printer/Laser machine/Welding machine you have to undergo a full day workshop with us to be able to use the same.
-Its for your safety and we take it very SERIOUSLY!"
+Its for your safety and we take it very SERIOUSLY!
 - template: buckets
   buckets:
   - title: 1 MONTH PASS